samplemaker/freefem_matlab_octave_plot/README.md

 Go into the folder `./ffmatlib/`.

-Octave/Linux:<br>
+Octave on Linux:<br>
-In Octave under a Linux system with gcc as compiler the MEX files are build with:
+Using gcc the MEX files are build with the commands:

 `mkoctfile --mex -Wall fftri2gridfast.c`
 `mkoctfile --mex -Wall fftet2gridfast.c`

-Matlab before R2018/Windows:<br>
+Matlab before R2018 on Windows:<br>
-In Matlab under a Windows system with Microsoft Visual Studio as compiler the MEX files are build with:
+With Microsoft Visual Studio the MEX files are build with the commands:

 `mex  fftri2gridfast.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`
 `mex  fftet2gridfast.c -v -largeArrayDims COMPFLAGS='$COMPFLAGS /Wall'`

-If the build fails try to enable the C99-standard or try to change the file name into *.cpp, forcing MVS to use a C++ compiler.<br>
+Matlab before R2018 on Windows:<br>

-IMPORTANT: Since Matlab release R2018 a new memory layout is used to store complex matrices (Interleaved Complex API).
-Therefore Octave MEX and MEX files used in earlier Matlab versions are not compatible.
-If you want to use the runtime optimized code on such a newer system please check out the files `fftri2gridfast_matlab_R2018.c` and `fftet2gridfast_matlab_R2018.c` instead.
-To comple these files on Windows with a gcc (mingw) you may rename the files and build them with:
+In Matlab release R2018 a new memory layout for complex numbers was introduced (i.e. the Interleaved Complex API).
+If you want to use the runtime optimized code on such a newer system use the files `fftri2gridfast_matlab_R2018.c` and `fftet2gridfast_matlab_R2018.c` instead.
+To compile these files on Windows with a gcc (mingw) compiler please rename the two source files and then build the mex files with the commands:

-`setenv('MW_MINGW64_LOC','path to the mingw compiler');`
+`setenv('MW_MINGW64_LOC','enter path to the mingw compiler');`
 `mex -R2018a fftri2gridfast.c`
 `mex -R2018a fftet2gridfast.c`